Introduction to classical and quantum integrability: Constructing the Lax pair for integrable hierarchies

-the construction of integrable hierarchies depends on two choices: the algebra and the gradation.
-In equation \eqref{eq:zc} the $ M \in \mathbb{Z}$ is a label which specifies in which equation of the hierarchy we are.
-Usually for a given hierarchy, the $ \cL_{x} $ is the same in the whole hierarchy, while $ \cL_{t_M} $ is different for each equation.
-The details will hopefully become clearer below.
+The construction of integrable hierarchies depends on two choices\footnote{In the way I am presenting it here.
+There are different ways to do it.}: the algebra and the gradation.
+Usually for a given hierarchy, the $ \cL_{x} $ is the same for the whole hierarchy, while $ \cL_{t_M} $ is different for each equation ($ M \in \mathbb{Z}$ is a label that specifies in which equation of the hierarchy we are).
+Both are constructed in order to satisfy the zero curvature equation.